NinCollin/minibord/README.md

 3. Edit your core.php and set `$options['enableHTML'] = true;`
 4. Make sure `$options['enablehtmLawed'] = true;` and `$options['htmLawedPath'] = 'lib/htmLawed.php';` (this is the default)
 5. (Optional) Edit `$options['htmLawedconfig']` to your liking (the documentation for various configuration options [is provided here](https://www.bioinformatics.org/phplabware/internal_utilities/htmLawed/htmLawed_README.htm))

-## issues
-For all minibord issues, please head to the **minibord Development Forum** on https://board.rainynight.city

-This site also doubles as a live demo of minibord.

 ## license
 minibord is licensed under the AGPL-3.0 license; this means if you use a modified version of minibord on your website, you must provide your modified copy  of minibord.
 This is not to say you have to constantly maintain a download of your minibord version every time you make a change, but you must provide it upon request.